johnnybarrels/rstudio-one-dark-pro-theme/README.md

 A 'Total IDE' build of the One Dark Pro theme for RStudio!

+This is a fork of [github.com/johnnybarrels/rstudio-one-dark-pro-theme](https://github.com/johnnybarrels/rstudio-one-dark-pro-theme).
+The reason why I created this fork is mostly aesthetics: some menus had ugly (i.e. white) backgrounds that stuck out in this otherwise dark theme, and sometimes even made text unreadable.
+I upvoted this issue and created a PR to fix it, but the repo appears unmaintained.
+Therefore, I took it into my own hands to implement and maintain these fixes.

 ## Installation

 **FIRST**: In RStudio, go to Global Options -> Appearance and ensure either `Modern` or `Sky` are selected as the `RStudio Theme` at the top